yy/dviz-course/m01-intro/lab.md

 conda install numpy scipy pandas scikit-learn matplotlib seaborn jupyter
 ```

-Although it is not strictly necessary, it is a good practice to use virtual environment for each project.
-By doing so, you can isolate each environment from each other and maintain packages separately.
-In this case, you would want to have a virtual environment for the course. `conda` has a built-in support for virtual environments.
+Although it is not strictly required, it is a really good practice to use virtual environment for each project.
+Try to use it for every project!

+By using virtual environments, you can isolate each environment from the others and maintain separate sets (versions) of packages. `conda` has a built-in support for virtual environments.

 ```
-conda create -n dviz python=3.6
+conda create -n dviz python=3.7
 ```

 This command creates a virtual environment named `dviz` with Python 3.6 and Anaconda.

-You can activate the environment by running
+You can activate the environment (whenever you begins to work on this course) by running

 ```
-source activate dviz
+conda activate dviz
 ```

-and deactivate by running
+and deactivate (when you're done) by running

 ```
-source deactivate dviz
+conda deactivate
 ```

 For the full documentation, see https://conda.io/docs/user-guide/tasks/manage-environments.html